-How do you use the scanner in Death Stranding?
-What does the odradek scanner do in Death Stranding?
+How do you use the scanner in Death Stranding and Death Stranding Director's Cut?
+What does the Odradek scanner do in Death Stranding?
 Sam Porter Bridges' scanner, which appears behind his left shoulder when called into action, has many uses that the player can take advantage of.
 From helping out with cargo collection to marking enemies, it's something you'll want to be using all the time.
-Here's how you use the scanner in Death Stranding.
+As part of our Death Stranding guide, here's how you use the scanner.

 How to Use the Scanner in Death Stranding